s4m111h/Booking-Appointment-in-TLScontact/README.md

 _The country code and city code could be found in the TLScontact url._

+_For now, the code could not book appointment, but send a mail as notification.
+Modify the valor in tmp_solution._

 ## To-Do:

-* Add booking appointment function (the appointment can't be canceled by ourselves, averse to test)
+* Repair booking appointment function (the appointment can't be canceled by ourselves, averse to test)
-* Class and pyc
+* Use Python class

 _Coded for 🍳🍳_